BuzzZ80/Rot-Lang/README.md

 # Rot Lang
 Rot is a language with a simple goal: to be as inherently slow as possible.\
 ... or at least, as slow as I can make it\
-To my knowledge, its execution is inherently dependent on an NP-hard problem with factorial time complexity, but it's possible that there are other optimizations that I don't know about.
+To my knowledge, its execution is inherently dependent on an NP-hard problem with factorial time complexity, but it's possible that there are optimizations that I don't know about.

 ## Approach
-Looking for ways to make the objectively worst programming language, my mind immediately went to graph problems, as many of these have high time complexity.
+Looking for ways to make the slowest programming language, my mind immediately went to graph problems, as many of these have high time complexity.
 After first considering data dependency graphs and problems like graph coloring, but failing to find a good way to turn them into a programming language, I settled on something a little simpler: the shortest hamiltonian path problem.
 This is similar to the better known traveling salesman problem, except it doesn't require the path to start and end in the same place.
 I chose this approach because, like the traveling salesman problem, solutions to this problem generally take factorial time.
+There are dynamic programming solutions that take exponential time, but I reckon that even exponential time is slow enough for me.

 ## Concept
 Rot is expressed as a list of nodes, each given: